-In November 2013, an NTT group affiliate began providing a smartphone application called Japan Connected-free Wi-Fi, which allows users to connect to approximately 190,000 public WiFi access points across Japan, 10 including those at airports, train stations, convenience stores and tourist spots, with a one-time new user registration.
+In November 2013, an NTT group affiliate began providing a smartphone application called Japan Connected-free WiFi,9 which allows users to connect to public WiFi access points across Japan, including at airports, train stations, convenience stores and tourist spots, with a one-time new user registration.
 The smartphone application is available in 16 languages, including English, French, German, Spanish, Italian, Chinese, Korean, Thai and Bahasa Indonesia.
-This NTT group affiliate also continues to install additional WiFi access points.
+This NTT group affiliate is also continuing to install additional WiFi access points.

-In preparation for hosting the 2020 Olympic Games in Tokyo (which were moved to 2021), in February 2016 the MIC issued a policy statement encouraging the adoption of a simplified and unified authentication protocol with the goal of increasing foreign visitors' access to free public WiFi services.
-On behalf of the MIC, Gateway App Japan, a non-profit organisation, publishes a smartphone application, called the Omotenashi app,11 with the cooperation of KDDI and SoftBank, the primary competitors of the NTT group.
-These two smartphone applications (Japan Connected-free Wi-Fi and the Omotenashi app) remain compatible.
+In preparation for hosting the 2020 Olympic Games in Tokyo (which ultimately were moved to 2021 as a result of the covid-19 pandemic), in February 2016 the MIC issued a policy statement encouraging the adoption of a simplified and unified authentication protocol with the goal of increasing foreign visitors' access to free public WiFi services.
+On behalf of the MIC, Gateway App Japan, a non-profit organisation, publishes a smartphone application, called the Omotenashi app,10 with the cooperation of KDDI and SoftBank.
+KDDI and SoftBank are major competitors of the NTT group, which, as noted above, provides the Japan Connected-free WiFi app.
+These two smartphone applications (Japan Connected-free WiFi and the Omotenashi app) are compatible (i.e., foreign visitors will be able to access the WiFi access points all over Japan using either of these applications).
 Recently, a handful of private companies, such as Accenture and SoftBank, have launched first-party applications enabling foreign visitors to access thousands of WiFi access points across Japan.
 With users' consent, some of these private companies gather anonymised data from the use of their applications, including data user attributes and location history, which they then analyse and sell to third parties as reports.

-Tokyo Metro, a railway company owned by the Japanese national and local Tokyo governments that operates many of the subway lines in Tokyo, provides public WiFi access points at nearly all of its stations.
-In 2017, Tokyo Metro announced that it would equip all of the subway trains it operates with WiFi by 2020.
-Both Japan Connected-free Wi-Fi and Travel Japan Wi-Fi are available on these trains.
+Tokyo Metro, a railway company that is owned by the Japanese national and local Tokyo governments and operates many of the subway lines in Tokyo, provides public WiFi access points in nearly all of its stations.
+In addition, in preparation for the Tokyo Olympic Games, Tokyo Metro equipped all of the subway trains it operates with WiFi prior to 2020, but as of June 2022 has terminated public WiFi service on its trains.
+Travel Japan WiFi (another competitor to Omotenashi and Japan Connected-free WiFi) remains available on these trains.